scottmatthewman/SwiftUI-CustomModal/README.md

 }
 ```

+> [!WARNING]
+> If you disable background clicks,  it is your responsibility to provide an alternative means of dismissing the modal (see below).

 You can also dismiss the modal programmatically inside the modal view itself.
 If you are coding the modal inline, you can
 alter your `isPresented` state variable directly: